isidoraisidora/misi-store/README.md

 - `create_order` and `confirm_order` functions for validated order creation and confirmation.
 - The public `misi-store-images` storage bucket for product images.

+When a customer submits an order, the order is stored as `in_progress` and both the customer confirmation email and the full owner notification are sent.
+After the customer confirms, the order becomes `confirmed`, products become unavailable, and the owner receives the full order details again.

 Products are marked unavailable after an order is confirmed.
 Prices are entered and displayed as whole denar amounts in the UI; the existing `price_cents` column stores that numeric value for compatibility.

 ## Useful commands